baneteasnow/baneteasnow.github.io/_pages/now.md

 published: true
 #
 # 1
-booktitle1: "What My Bones Know"
+booktitle1: "The Mountain Is You"
-bookyear1: 2025
+bookyear1: 2023
-author1: "Stephanie Foo"
+author1: "Brianna Wiest"
-sayfa1: 400
+sayfa1: 232
 format1: reading as a book
 pageread1: 1
 # 2